darkosto0/Katana-ZERO-Weapons/README.md

 (Half-Assed)Phoenix's Edge: Slow attack speed, very high range, shoots flames that burn enemies (Post-Cultist)

-(Half-Assed)Fifteen's Blade: High attack speed, very high reach, teleports to the mouse cursor on holding and releasing right click, meant to kill everything in one hit (Post-Moonlord)
+(Not Added)Fifteen's Blade: High attack speed, very high reach, teleports to the mouse cursor on holding and releasing right click, meant to kill everything in one hit (Post-Moonlord)